 To relieve statin side effects, your doctor may recommend several options.
 Discuss these steps with your doctor before trying them:

 - Take a brief break from statin therapy.
-Sometimes, it's hard to tell whether the muscle aches or other problems you're having are statin side effects or just part of the aging process.
+Sometimes it's hard to tell whether the muscle aches or other problems you're having are statin side effects or just part of the aging process.
 Taking a break of 10 to 14 days can give you some time to compare how you feel when you are and aren't taking a statin.
 This can help you determine whether your aches and pains are due to statins instead of something else.

 - Switch to another statin drug.
 It's possible, although unlikely, that one particular statin may cause side effects for you while another statin won't.
 It's thought that simvastatin (Zocor) may be more likely to cause muscle pain as a side effect than other statins when it's taken at high doses.
+Newer statin drugs are being studied that may have may have fewer side effects.

 - Take it easy when exercising.
 It's possible exercise could make your muscle aches worse.
 Talk to your doctor about changing your exercise routine.